george-williamson/george-williamson/README.md

 💼 - I currently work at Accenture, where I work on projects related to data science & machine learning.

-👨‍💻 - The tooling, languages and frameworks I predominantly use these days are Python, SQL, Azure, AWS, Spark, PyTorch, scikit-learn and Hugging Face.
+👨‍💻 - The tooling, languages and frameworks that I predominantly use these days include:
+Python, SQL, Azure, AWS, Spark, PyTorch, scikit-learn and Hugging Face.

 📍 - Based in London, UK :uk: